detky/PowerArray/README.md

 By loading the library, all arrays become many extra functions that are designed to simplify and reduce the code you have to write to interact with arrays in javascript.

 ####What does this script changes on the Array prototype?
-Nothing, it just add new functions and properties, and only if they not already exists.
+Nothing, it just adds new functions and properties, and only if they not already exists.

 ####Dependencies / Requirements
 There is no. Just include the library and that's all.